evermeer/EVReflection/Pods/Alamofire/README.md

 Requests made in Alamofire that fetch data from a server can download the data in-memory or on-disk.
 The `Alamofire.request` APIs used in all the examples so far always downloads the server data in-memory.
 This is great for smaller payloads because it's more efficient, but really bad for larger payloads because the download could run your entire application out-of-memory.
 Because of this, you can also use the `Alamofire.download` APIs to download the server data to a temporary file on-disk.

+> This will only work on `macOS` as is.
+Other platforms don't allow access to the filesystem outside of your app's sandbox.
+To download files on other platforms, see the [Download File Destination](#download-file-destination) section.

 ```swift
 Alamofire.download("https://httpbin.org/image/png").responseData { response in
 	if let data = response.result.value {